We can all use an extra hand to make life run smoother. And, for some, that help comes from an app.

 Wing is the smart assistant app that uses artificial intelligence (AI) technology – and real people – to work around the clock to make sure that everything from the menial tasks, like ordering an Uber, to the important to-do’s, such as booking a last-minute flight, are handled.

-As freshman at UCI with messy dorm rooms and a parental visit around the corner, a thought occurred to CEO Karan Kanwar and Chief Operations Officer Martin Gomez: there isn’t a service available to help them tackle their last minute tasks.
+As freshman at UCI with messy dorm rooms and a parental visit around the corner, a thought occurred to early founders Karan Kanwar and Martin Gomez: there isn’t a service available to help them tackle their last minute tasks.

 “It was 3:00 a.m., our parents were coming the next morning at 8:00 a.m., we had clothes piled up, old take-out wrappers, unmade beds, open water bottles, papers stacked up on our desks, cables running across the room, and empty water bottles under our beds,” said Gomez.